-Our thanks to our associate education experts, Keith Clover, Brendan Hollyer, Vicky Redding and Fiona Stagg for their help with this article.
+Our thanks to education experts, Keith Clover, Brendan Hollyer, Vicky Redding and Fiona Stagg for their help with this article.

 Co-chairing is allowed

-As you keep your board’s leadership clear to everyone, your board can appoint more than 1 person to the role of chair.
+As long as you keep your board’s leadership clear to everyone, you can appoint more than 1 person to the role of chair.

 This is explained on page 45 of the Governance Handbook.